renecartaya/Graph-Theory/README.md

-# Graph-Theory
+# Pathfinding using Graph-Theory

-The current repository is aimed to implement Graph-theory for optimization in different applications that could include:
+The current repository is aimed to implement Graph-theory for pathfinding algorithms.
+This could result in different applications that could include:

- 1) Chemical phenomena.
+ 1) Chemical phenomenas.
  2) The choice of tickets for transport from point A to point B combining different transport systems as:
     - Walking.
     - Bike.